istio/istio.io/content/docs/tasks/security/rbac-groups/index.md

 This tutorial runs in a new namespace called `rbac-groups-test-ns`, with two services, `httpbin` and `sleep`, both running with an Envoy sidecar proxy.
-The following commands set an environmental variable to store the name of the namespace, creates the namespace, and starts the two services.
+The following command sets an environmental variable to store the name of the namespace, creates the namespace, and starts the two services.
-Before running the following commands, you need to enter the directory containing the Istio installation files.
+Before running the following command, you need to enter the directory containing the Istio installation files.

 1. Set the value of the `NS` environmental variable to `rbac-listclaim-test-ns`: